awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-sap-managing.md

 1. To delete a deployment, select the application that you want to delete, and select **Delete**\.
 You are prompted to confirm the deletion\.
 **Important**
-When you delete a deployment, all specification settings are removed from the application\.
-Launch Wizard attempts to delete only the AWS resources it created in your account as part of the deployment\.
-If you create resources outside of AWS Launch Wizard, for example, which reside in a Amazon VPC that Launch Wizard created, then the deletion may fail\.
-If you created security groups with Launch Wizard, they are not deleted when you delete a deployment\.
+When you delete a deployment, Launch Wizard attempts to delete only the AWS resources it created in your account as part of the deployment\.
+Launch Wizard considers certain resources, such as security groups, infrastructure configuration templates created during a deployment, and EFS file systems created for a transport directory, as shared resources between multiple deployments\.
+Shared resources are not deleted when you delete a deployment\.

 1. For more information about your application resources, choose the **Application name**\.
 You can then view the **Deployment events** and **Summary** details for your application using the tabs at the top of the page\.